 Yet this common retelling misses a crucial element.
 During that time, mankind reached one of its worst periods of violence.
 The book of Genesis records that before the flood, “God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually” (6:5).
 Verse 11 states, “The earth also was corrupt before God, and the earth was filled with violence.”

-In the days before Noah entered the ark, the entire earth was filled with violence, with evil having free reign over the land.
+In the days before Noah entered the ark, the entire Earth was filled with violence, with evil having free reign over the land.
 Yet life continued “business as usual.”

-Return to Matthew 24, where Jesus describes the common mindset during the time of Noah: “For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noah entered into the ark, and knew not until the flood came, and took them all away; so shall also the coming of the Son of man be” (vs. 38-39).
+Return to Matthew 24, where Jesus described the common mindset during the time of Noah: “For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noah entered into the ark, and knew not until the flood came, and took them all away; so shall also the coming of the Son of man be” (vs. 38-39).

 A parallel account in Luke adds, “They did eat, they drank, they married wives, they were given in marriage, until the day that Noah entered into the ark, and the flood came, and destroyed them all” (17:27).